In the ever-changing landscape of finance, a remarkable phenomenon has taken hold: the rapid growth of decentralized finance, or DeFi. This ...

 Indian healthcare ecosystem

 The health insurance sector in India collected health insurance premiums worth INR 516 billion in 2020.
-The health insurance sector in India consists of several stakeholders such as insurance companies, beneficiaries, provide hospitals, intermediaries, InsureTechs, start-ups, and the government.
+The health insurance sector in India consists of several stakeholders such as insurance companies, beneficiaries, providing hospitals, intermediaries, InsureTechs, start-ups, and the government.
 These stakeholders interact through a complex network of interdependent and paper/data-sensitive workflows.

-The network of stakeholders is very complex and consists of the intensive workflows of data.
+The network of stakeholders is very complex and consists of intensive workflows of data.
 Although many stakeholders are utilizing many innovative technologies the process is yet to become seamless.
 Though technology has helped India’s health insurance system and reduced the workflow burden and the entire ecosystem transformed from manual to digital.

 With the help of Blockchain technology, one can enable the seamless exchange of information and improve trust between various stakeholders through a participative approach.
 A need for traceability and tamper-proof makes it important to set up a network that can be trusted.